universal-ctags/ctags/README.md

 Man page (ctags.1) is generated only in Autotools based building process.
 In addition rst2man command is needed.

+rst2man is part of the python-docutils package on Ubuntu.

 ## Difference ##

 You may be interested in how universal-ctags is different from